H3llKa1ser/B00t2R00t/Methodology/Enumeration.md

 They may contain credentials, etc

+4) Check for unique files that you can analyze.
+You might find sensitive data there.

 ### 2) Directory Fuzzing

 Enumerate the directories of a webserver to check for admin pages, specific application directories, etc to further discover the webapp